Zamiell/racing-plus/docs/challenges.md

 - If you do not take a stored collectible in the starting room, it will continue to be stored for future characters.
 - Stored collectibles are removed from pools when you store them (even though they don't go into your current inventory).
 - Stored collectibles are not removed from pools if they appear in the starting room of the run (but they are removed if you take them).
+- Stored collectibles cannot be rolled.
+- If you reset or die before touching the trophy, any collectibles that you stored on the run will be lost.
+Items already stored from previous characters will remain.
+(This prevents you from storing items from the Basement 1 Treasure Room.)

 <br>